 Trade Balance, Balance of Payments, Current Account and Debt Levels

-Numbers that reflect economic health, growth or contraction, which have long-term effects on the demand and supply of a currency.
+Numbers that reflect economic health, growth or contraction, which have long-term effects on the supply and demand of a currency.

 Currency ETF Trading Tips You Need